kundkingan/booking-system/README.md

 ### Start backend

-Run `npm start` to start backend server on port 3030.
-You can change server port with environment variable.
+Run `$ npm start` to start backend server on port 3000.

+Run `$ ng serve` to start frontend server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

-`$ PORT=8080 npm start`
+You can change server port with environment variable. e.g `$ PORT=8080 npm start`

-If you changed port, you also have to change the port manually for frontend.
+If you changed the server port, you have to manually change the port for frontend.

 Navigate to `src/app/_services/services/socket.service.ts`

-On line 5 change
+On line 5 change, to the port you choose for the server.

 `const URL = 'ws://localhost:3000/'`

-To the port your server is running on

 ### Start frontend

-Run `$ ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Build project

 Run `$ ng build` to build the project.
 The build artifacts will be stored in the `server/dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).